marco-caamano/MyNotes/CoPilot/BasicAgentNotes.md

 Please write a sample python script that will list all my Github repos.
 Use the API described in #fetch https://docs.github.com/en/rest?apiVersion=2022-11-28
 ```

+## Use a Product Requirements Document PRD
+Create a PRD file, basically a markdown file PRD.md that will list all the projects requirements